vanditsharma02/Scalable-Data-Mining/A2/README.md

 # Assignment 2
+Analyzed the accuracies of frequent count streaming algorithms such as Misra-Gries, Space Saving, and Count-min sketch on various generated streams w.r.t. respective distribution entropy.
 Screenshot of the Problem Statement has been provided below.